 Business description

 The function is called when the original message is an MT message with a ClearingSystemIdentifier which has no equivalent in the ISO list and when there is no BIC and no Name and Address to identify the Financial Institution.
-In that case the ClearingSystemIdentifier has been translated from MT to MX in the Party Name and AddressLine.
+In that case the ClearingSystemIdentifier has been translated from MT to MX in the Party Name and AddressLine keeping the “//” in order to identify it is a ClearingSystemMemberIdentification.
 This function is translating back to MT to a format B or C.

 Format